Key Takeaways

 Their PPC-focused comparison page features a clear, benefit-oriented table (especially highlighting the free plan).

-The blog post, on the other hand, goes deeper into how they outperform tools like Notion in versatility and customizability.
+The blog post goes deeper into how they outperform tools like Notion in versatility and customizability.

 Webflow